52-year-old mystery solved: Dead man ‘obsessed’ with movie named bank heist suspect - NewsBreak

 The U.S. Marshals Service Northern District of Ohio announced Friday that the 52-year-old mystery is now solved.

-According to the Marshals Service, in the summer of 1969, Theodore John Conrad walked into his job at the Society National Bank, where he worked as a bank teller, and later walked out with $215,000, which authorities say is about $1.7 million in 2021.‘Please don’t shoot me.
-I’m the homeowner’: Police chase ends in man’s kitchen
+According to the Marshals Service, in the summer of 1969, Theodore John Conrad walked into his job at the Society National Bank, where he worked as a bank teller, and later walked out with $215,000, which authorities say is about $1.7 million in 2021.9-year-old Astroworld concertgoer dies, death toll now 10

 After the 20-year-old Conrad didn’t show up for work a couple of days later, the bank checked their vault and found the money was missing.